zhongruiwang/memristorCNN/README.md

 Wang, Z. et al. In situ training of feedforward and recurrent convolutional networks with memristors.

+# Contributions

+Authors(Alphabetic) : Daniel Belkin, Can Li, Yongyang Nie, Wenhao Song, Zhongrui Wang

+Advisors: Prof. J. Joshua Yang (Email: jjyang at umass dot edu, Website: http://www.ecs.umass.edu/ece/jjyang/); Prof. Qiangfei Xia (Email: qxia at umass dot edu, Website: http://nano.ecs.umass.edu);

 # SYSTEM REQUIREMENT

 The codes have been tested on Mathworks Matlab R2017b.

 # DEMO

-Run the script in 'demo' folder.
+Run the script in 'scripts' folder.
 The codes that interface the hardware is not provided.

 # INSTRUCTION

-The real_array backend are dependent on the measurement system and hardware.
+The real_array2_conv backend are dependent on the measurement system and hardware.
 The experimental data will be provided upon reasonable request.

 # LICENSE